-The evidence suggests that fish oils supplements are of benefit in arthritis, with
+The evidence suggests that fish oils supplements are of benefit in arthritis, with lower doses possibly more effective than higher dosages.
+Dosages of 450-600 mg combined EPA and DHA have been shown to be effective.

 Pain

 Pain is closely associated with inflammation, and EPA and DHA are therefore commonly used for painful conditions other than arthritis.